tecnico-sec/SSH-Tunnels/README.md

 ```

 Capture the packets, filter them using the `telnet` filter and check that once again, you can visualize packets containing the username and password in plain text.

+## Conclusions
+Telnet, an older protocol used for accessing remote servers, operates in plaintext.
+This means that all data, including sensitive information like usernames and passwords, are transmitted over the network without any form of encryption.
+This lab vividly demonstrated how a Man-in-the-Middle (MitM) attack could exploit this vulnerability to capture credentials and compromise network communication.

+SSH provides a secure alternative to Telnet by introducing three critical features: encryption, authentication, and integrity.
+Through SSH tunneling, we can create secure pathways for insecure protocols like Telnet, effectively encrypting data that was previously transmitted in plaintext.

+In a learning setting, implementing these security mechanisms from scratch is a valuable educational exercise, allowing students to understand the mechanics of network security at a granular level.
+However, in real-world applications, it would be impractical and risky to attempt to replicate what well-established protocols like SSH already provide.
+SSH is not only secure but also widely tested and trusted in production environments.

 ---